top of page

 Great Escapes

-Sources for this article included: montecitovillagetravel.com, uniworld.com, and france.fr.
+Sources for this article included: visitnaples.eu, italia.it/en, and britannica.com.

 Editor’s Note: Jackie has been a freelance writer since 2006.
 Her work has appeared in publications including Colorado Golf, Desert Golf, and Canadian Architecture & Design.
 Her blogs can be found at BoardandRide.com and the luxury and adventure travel website, ArtofTripping.com.